-VI.
-Discussion
+VI Discussion

 The fact that the price elasticity of residential electricity demand grows significantly over time has two important implications.
-First, price changes will have much larger effects on consumption in the long run than in the short run.
-Second, any change to the market, such as a tax or increased generation, will have a smaller effect on consumer prices in the long run relative to the short run.
-Policymakers who do not anticipate these dynamics will both underestimate the long-run effects of regulations that affect electricity prices and overestimate the share of the long-run regulatory burden borne by consumers.
+First, regulations that increase the price of electricity will have much larger effects on consumption in the long run than in the short run, and policymakers who do not anticipate this will therefore underestimate the long-run effects of such regulations.
+Second, the long-run share of the regulatory burden borne by consumers will be smaller than the short-run share, at least in partial equilibrium.

 We demonstrate the quantitative magnitudes of these implications with a few simple calculations.
 Because our model was estimated using Illinois data, our exercises employ Illinois data on electricity consumption, prices, and carbon dioxide (CO_2) emissions.
-The exact data we use do not affect the primary implications of our analysis, as we focus on relative comparisons (ratios) between the short- and longer-run elasticities.
+The exact data we use do not affect the primary implications of our analysis, however, as we focus on relative comparisons (ratios) between the short- and longer-run elasticities.

-According to the US Energy Information Administration (2018), in 2016 Illinois generated 187,441,635 MWh of electricity at an average retail price of \$93.8 per MWh.
+According to the U.S. Energy Information Administration (2018), in 2016 Illinois generated 187,441,635 MWh of electricity at an average retail price of \$93.8 per MWh.
 This in turn produced 72,226 thousand metric tons of CO2.
 For simplicity, we assume that the residential electricity market is perfectly competitive and that all generated electricity is sold at the average retail price.
 Because our goal is to highlight the role of the demand elasticity, we abstract away from supply-side issues such as changes in the composition of generation.
 Finally, because there is little consensus on the magnitude of the supply elasticity, ε_s , we perform all calculations under two different assumptions: $\epsilon_s = 0.5$ (low elasticity of supply) and $\epsilon_s = 5$ (high elasticity of supply).

 Our first exercise considers the implementation of a tax intended to reduce emissions.
 Policymakers who wish to target a specific level of emissions must first predict how equilibrium electricity consumption responds to changes in taxes.
-In perfectly competitive markets, the fall in equilibrium quantity following a small tax increase depends on both the demand and supply elasticities (Salanié 2011):
+In perfectly competitive markets, the fall in equilibrium quantity following a small tax increase depends on both the demand and supply elasticities (Salanie, 2011):

 $$\frac{\partial Q}{\partial t} = -\frac{\epsilon_s \epsilon_d}{\epsilon_s + \epsilon_d} \frac{Q}{P} = -\frac{1}{1/\epsilon_s + 1/\epsilon_d} \frac{Q}{P},$$ where Q is quantity, t is a per-unit tax, P is price, and ε_s and ε_d are the absolute values of supply and demand elasticities, respectively.
 It is clear from this expression that underestimating the demand elasticity will underestimate the demand response following a price change.
 We demonstrate the significance of this point in Table 5.
-Employing our six-month estimated elasticity and assuming a supply elasticity of $\epsilon_s = 0.5$, we calculate that electricity output falls by 152,000 MWh per dollar increase in tax.
-By contrast, employing our two-year estimate results in an estimated decrease that is over twice as large: 350,000 MWh per dollar.
-Panel B shows that this difference becomes even larger if we instead assume a supply elasticity of $\epsilon_s = 5$.
+Employing our sixmonth estimated elasticity and assuming a supply elasticity of $\epsilon_s = 0.5$, we calculate that